Spritea/DET/index.md

 #### Lane Labels
 We provide two types of lane labels, multi-class format and binary format.
 Multi-class format discriminates between diferent lanes, while binary format doesn't.

 For DET, we define lane extraction as a task to extract lanes and differentiate lanes from each other, which means we use multi-class format.
 We argue it's more close to practice because you need to determine which are the ego lanes for following applications.
-Accumulated images and corresponding labels are available on [GoogleDrive](https://drive.google.com/drive/folders/1tahDItA46QiCfvZxZeH0YCTgSR8IU2up?usp=sharing).
+Accumulated images and corresponding labels are available on [GoogleDrive](https://drive.google.com/drive/folders/1tahDItA46QiCfvZxZeH0YCTgSR8IU2up?usp=sharing) and [Hugging Face](https://huggingface.co/datasets/Spritea/DET_images_and_labels/tree/main).
 We also provide codes to filter images, tranfer multi-class labels into binary labels, and visualize labels at the [Kit](https://github.com/Spritea/DET/tree/master/Kit).

 ### Links
 - The raw event data is provided at Mega(see the table above).
 Use Chrome browser to open these links to avoid installing Mega desktop software.
-- The accumulated images and corresponding labels: [GoogleDrive](https://drive.google.com/drive/folders/1tahDItA46QiCfvZxZeH0YCTgSR8IU2up?usp=sharing).
+- The accumulated images and corresponding labels: [GoogleDrive](https://drive.google.com/drive/folders/1tahDItA46QiCfvZxZeH0YCTgSR8IU2up?usp=sharing) and [Hugging Face](https://huggingface.co/datasets/Spritea/DET_images_and_labels/tree/main).
 - The software and API provided by Cele Pixel company to deal with raw event data: [SDK](https://github.com/CelePixel/CeleX5-MIPI).
 - The DVS device we used to construct DET: [CeleX-V](http://www.celepixel.com/#/Technology).
 - Development Code: [Kit](https://github.com/Spritea/DET/tree/master/Kit).